 With the version 1.999 of Gemini, published in the year 1993, it became clear that development of Gemini will not go on.
 At the same time there were also alternatives for TOS such as MiNT or Mag!
 X, which later was renamed to “MagiC” for legal reasons.
 Gemini, however, lacked the support of some of the functions of these new systems, e.g. the correct handling of long filenames or support for “real” (preemptive) multitasking.
 So I decided to develop my own alternative with “Thing” in 1994, initially only for myself.
 As development environment, I used a TOS version of Borland Turbo C, which later was released and updated as “Pure C” by Application Systems Heidelberg.
 The name “Thing” derives from a pub in Augsburg, where I lived and which still exists today.
 After a few months, Thing finally made it to the point where I released a first version on MausNet.

 The focus of the further development was to support as many as possible of the existing extensions provided by TOS alternatives, such as long filenames and preemptive multitasking, customizable fonts in windows and use of proportional fonts for text output and support of hardware with any resolution and color depth.
-So Thing also runs smoothly in an environment with 1024×768 pixels and 16 colors (here also with a different background image and another font for the text display in one of the two directory windows):
+So Thing also runs smoothly in an environment with 1024×768 pixels and 16 colors.

 In addition, however, I also made sure to support some aspects of Gemini, especially the “AV protocol” (“Application-Venus protocol”, since Gemini named the desktop “Venus”).
 Applications can communicate with the desktop and each other with the help of the desktop.
 This protocol was also extended by additional functions.
 In addition, there were non-modal dialog boxes and a comprehensive documentation in the form of an integrated help function using the hypertext system “ST-Guide”.